Skip to content

 We are walking songs.

 Like this content?
-Follow @jestoraverse on instagram via this link:
+Follow @jestoraverse on my Instagram page please.

 Sometimes we wake up on a Monday and we aren’t motivated at all.
 Maybe we miss the weekend, maybe we are sick and tired of the grind and imagine a life where we were just born rich.
 Or maybe you’re not motivated because its November, the weather is not cool, you’re not seeing your friends as much and life is strange.